 Who owns Fingal’s cave?

 This cave is situated in the National Nature Reserve and is maintained by the National Trust.
-The cave was so-named after a legendary poem composed by Scottish poet-historian James Macpharrell in the 18th century, which was dedicated to it.
+The cave was named after a legendary poem composed by Scottish poet-historian James Macpharrell in the 18th century, which was dedicated to it.

 What is special about Fingal’s cave?